-Philanthropy can be defined in many ways.
-The dictionary definition of philanthropy is:
+Philanthropy can be defined in many complex ways.
+The Business Dictionary‘s definition of philanthropy is:

-To read more please refere our most popular philanthropy articles below (or visit the philanthropy section of our website):
+To read more on understanding what is philanthropy please refer to a select list of NPQ‘s most popular philanthropy articles below (or visit the philanthropy section of our website for the latest news):

 - Building a Culture of Philanthropy in Your Organization

 - Philanthropy as Key Ingredient to American Capitalist Economy

 - Wait—What is Venture Philanthropy, Again?